Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Additional results

 \subsubsection{Using larger, more capable models reduced LLM hacking risk}

-Figure~\ref{fig:llm_hacking_vs_mmlu} demonstrates a negative correlation between LLM hacking risk and general model capability as measured by MMLU benchmark scores.
-The analysis includes eight models from the Llama and Qwen families with publicly available MMLU scores.
+Figure~\ref{fig:llm_hacking_vs_mmlu} demonstrates a negative correlation between LLM hacking risk and general model capability as measured by MMLU-PRO benchmark scores.
+The analysis includes eight models from the Llama and Qwen families with publicly available MMLU-PRO scores.

 While this suggests that model capability improvements can reduce LLM hacking risk, the fact that even the highest-scoring models retain considerable risk (up to 52\%) highlights the limitations of relying solely on model scaling.